singerla/pptx-automizer/README.md

   .load(`SlideWithImages.pptx`)

 // addSlide takes two arguments: The first will specify the source presentation's
-// label to take the template from, the second will set the slide number to require. pres.addSlide('graph', 1)
+// label to get the template from, the second will set the slide number to require. pres.addSlide('graph', 1)
   .addSlide('shapes', 1)
   .addSlide(`SlideWithImages.pptx`, 2)